janhommes/noREST/README.md

 }]
 ```

-The frontend engineers can start right away implementing that feature and align the back-office frontend (to allow adding the fragment) and the store front website to show the featured products.
+The frontend engineers can start right away implementing the feature and align the back-office application (to allow adding the fragment) and the store front website to show the featured products.
 All **without any backend deployment**.

 > The index fragment is called **index** fragment, as database connector automatically apply a index for fast resolving the data.
 Also the fragment is only visible if you are authenticated (read more about visibility in the Concept -> authentication chapter).